 Finally, I don’t know if you can smell them from your seat, but those beeswax candles sure emit a heavenly fragrance.

 I’m super stoked to share these with you as my goal is always to inspire.
-Maybe the next time you see an antique insulator you’ll pick it up, turn it around, and find a use for it too.
+Maybe the next time you see an antique insulator you’ll pick it up and find a use for it too.
 Additionally, if you’d love to have this set, you can find it available in my online shop.
-(SOLD)

 In addition, pin and share to inspire others too!

 Up next is my Reduce, Reuse, REFASHION time.
 To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
-PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Until next time!

 Also, more projects like my upcycled antique insulator candle holders: